11prateek/pytorch_yolov4_spider_demo/README.md

 I used the [PyTorch implementation of YOLOv4 by TianXiaomo](https://github.com/Tianxiaomo/pytorch-YOLOv4).

 The image set was split roughly into 76:12:12 for train:val:test.
 For simplicity's sake, I removed images which had more than 5 spiders.
-Test results:
+Preliminary test results:

 ```
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.366